Xbox network: Security

 Microsoft implements a number of different security measures on its Xbox network service.
 One of these takes the form of a proactive security check that assures that only unmodified machines may access their service.
 On May 17, 2007, Microsoft banned consoles with modified firmware from Xbox Live.
-A Microsoft representative indicated that the action was taken to assure "the integrity of the service and protect our partners and users.".
+A Microsoft representative indicated that the action was taken to assure "the integrity of the service and protect our partners and users."
 According to Microsoft, consoles with firmware of unknown origin, quality or intent were banned permanently from the Xbox network.

 It has been discovered that pretexting has been used to impersonate an Xbox network user for sabotage.
 Microsoft subsequently implemented greater security to decrease the service's susceptibility to social engineering.

 In early November 2009 Microsoft banned approximately 1 million consoles with modified firmware from Xbox Live.

 In October 2011, users of Xbox Live reported having unauthorized access to their Xbox Live accounts, with Microsoft points subsequently being used and/or bought to purchase various in-game items for FIFA 12.
 Microsoft responded to such incidents by restricting access to the account for 25 days while the fraud team investigated.
 Both EA and Microsoft denied the existence of a wider security breach.

 On December 25, 2014, both PlayStation Network and Xbox Live suffered network disruption after a denial-of-service attack.
 Functionality was restored on December 28, with some users experiencing difficulties in the days that followed.

 First-generation Xbox Live shutdown

 Xbox Live for the original Xbox was discontinued by Microsoft on April 15, 2010, encouraging gamers to upgrade to the Xbox 360.
 Through loopholes and flaws, however, users were still able to play after the provided time and date Microsoft announced the shutdown.
 Users could continue interacting in the network; new users, however, could not enter the system.
 Notably, 14 users played Halo 2 until May 11, 2010.
-Though official Xbox Live service has been discontinued for the original Xbox, a replacement service for the original Xbox called Insignia has returned online functionality including online multiplayer, scoreboards, content download and more features to currently supported games.
+Though the official Xbox Live service has been discontinued for the original Xbox, a replacement service for the original Xbox called Insignia has returned online functionality including online multiplayer, scoreboards, content download and more features to currently supported games.

 As an alternative to Insignia, LAN tunnelling software exists, allowing original Xbox users to play system link games such as Halo 2 with other people from around the world.